 What do I love about our nation’s founding document?
 The First Amendment has been a guidestar in my life.
 I didn’t realize the extent until I started thinking about what I’d say here.

 I guess you could say I come by this honestly.
 In the late 1950's, my father was stationed at Fort Slocum, NY as an Army private studying journalism and photography at the Armed Forces Information School, now the Defense Information School at Fort Meade, MD.
 Following the Army, he worked in print and broadcast media before becoming a teacher.

 Following in his footsteps, early on I was one of those students involved in media.
 But we (I, really) stretched the limits of my high school administration’s patience.
 We “questioned authority” as our generation was urged to do, but we knew what we did was protected especially when we respected “time, place and manner.”

 As an undergrad in media studies and as president of one of the largest student organizations at a “Big 10” university, I knew we had strong First Amendment rights to gather, protest, and otherwise express ourselves.
 You could say we pushed the envelope more than a few times … and that it was always a learning experience.
 Thankfully, no bail was ever required.

-While on the faculty at a large state university, I taught media courses and started the student television station.
+While on the faculty at a large state university for six years, I taught media courses and started the student television station.
 Imagine eager, young news and sportscasters on the air live, with all the successes- and missteps!
 No FCC fines, but there were instances where now, time + tragedy = comedy.
 More than a few students have become well-known reporters and on-air talent for networks and in major markets.